aram2608/mariachi-lang/README.md

 If you are curious in playing around with the language you can go ahead and give it a try, I am open to suggestions through pull or issues requests.

-Current Status- If statements, and for and while loops are both broken.
+Current Status- for and while loops are both broken.
+If statements sorta work now

 ## Getting Started